StefanoFrazzetto/docker-games/README.md

 # AWSome Gaming Server

 This repository contains some scripts to help you run your own gaming server on AWS using Docker.

-All servers are run using Docker to avoid having to make the configuration as easy a possible.
+All servers are run using Docker to make the configuration as easy as possible.

 ## IAM